Object reference not set to an instance of an object

 Reference types, when declared, do not have a default value:

-If you try to access a member of a class (here MyClass) then you get a System.NullReferenceException.
-Which is the same as "object reference not set to an instance of an object" .
-It indicates that you are trying to access member fields, or function types, on an object reference that points to null.
-That means the reference to an Object which is not initialized.
-However, the null-reference exception is designed as a valid runtime condition that can be thrown and caught in normal program flow.
+When attempting to access a member of a class, such as in the case of MyClass, if the object reference points to null, it results in a System.NullReferenceException.
+This exception is synonymous with the message "object reference not set to an instance of an object".
+It signifies that you are trying to access fields or function types on an object reference that has not been initialized, meaning it is pointing to null.
+The null-reference exception is intentionally designed as a valid runtime condition, and it can be thrown and caught within the normal flow of a program.
+Proper handling of this exception is essential for maintaining program stability and preventing unexpected errors.

 It's usually better to avoid a NullReferenceException than to handle it after it occurs.
 To prevent the error, objects that could be null should be tested for null before being used.